The rule of odds and what it means for your movie

 Rule of odds: The basic concept

 In its most basic form, the rule of odds states that odd numbers of subjects are more interesting than even numbers of subjects.
-Because of this, if you have an even number of subjects, the rule states that you should try to create an artificial odd.
-Additionally, you can use staging to group and divide your subjects in order to achieve your odds.
+Because of this, if you have an even number of subjects, the rule implies that you should try to create an artificial odd.
+Additionally, you can use staging to group and divide your subjects in order to achieve an arrangement of odd numbers.

 A rule for everyone